New Build Solicitors

 What is the role of a solicitor during the exchange of contracts?

-During the exchange of contracts, we will ensure that all the terms are correct, all searches and enquiries have been satisfactorily completed, and that your mortgage offer is in place.
+During the exchange of contracts, we will clarify that all the terms are correct, all searches and enquiries have been satisfactorily completed, and that your mortgage offer is in place.
 We will then arrange for you to sign the contract and manage the legal process of exchanging contracts with the developer's solicitor.

-Can I use the solicitor recommended by the developer?
+Should I use the solicitor recommended by the developer?

 While you can use the solicitor recommended by the developer, it is usually better to choose an independent solicitor.
 This ensures that your solicitor is working entirely in your best interest, without any potential conflicts of interest.